hijbullahx/SynthAI-Squad_AutomaticPriceComparison/README.md

 4.  **Clear Comparison:** The user is presented with a clean, simple, side-by-side comparison table, allowing them to choose the best service based on price, rating, *and* AI-analyzed sentiment.

 This directly addresses the hackathon's "Problem-to-solution flow" and "AI/automation value" criteria.

+> **Note:** This is a **prototype** demonstration focusing on local services.
+The full-scale implementation will expand to cover **all kinds of services** as well as **products from e-commerce platforms**, enabling comprehensive price comparisons and value analysis across multiple categories and marketplaces.

 ## Tech Stack & System Architecture